Acupuncture for Glaucoma

 There is currently no cure for glaucoma and modern pharmaceuticals cannot restore any vision loss caused by the disease.
 Once diagnosed, the most common treatment is eye drops that, when used regularly, reduce intraocular eye pressure.
 Unfortunately eye drops for glaucoma can cause side effects like stinging or itching, red eyes or red skin around the eyes, or blurred vision(6).

 There are also several types of oral medication that aim to reduce eye pressure.
-For more severe case there are surgical options: laser surgery and conventional surgery.
+For more severe cases, there are surgical options: laser surgery and conventional surgery.
 Both of these procedures can open up the drainage space in the eye and improve fluid movement, although there may still be a need to take glaucoma medication afterward and vision loss or other side effects are a possibility(7).

 How can Traditional Chinese Medicine and Acupuncture treat glaucoma?